The House resumed consideration of the motion.

 The current system has established strict controls over the production and sale of marijuana for medical purposes.
 These controls protect public health and safety and enable Canadians to access marijuana for medical purposes when authorized by their health care practitioner.

 Let me make it very clear.
-Our government does not licence organizations, such as compassion clubs or dispensaries, to possess, produce, or distribute marijuana for medical purposes.
+Our government does not license organizations such as compassion clubs or dispensaries to possess, produce, or distribute marijuana for medical purposes.
 These activities by these organizations are, and remain, illegal.
 Instead, through the marihuana for medical purposes regulations, Health Canada has put in place controls to enable the production and distribution of marijuana for medical purposes, while reducing the risk of marijuana being diverted to an illicit market or use.